kyungtae/webxr/explainer.md

 ### Requesting a Session

-After confirming that the desired mode is available with `navigator.xr.supportsSessionMode()`, the application will need to request an `XRSession` instance in order to interact with XR device's presentation or tracking capabilities.
+After confirming that the desired mode is available with `navigator.xr.supportsSessionMode()`, the application will need to request an `XRSession` instance with the `navigator.xr.requestSession()` method in order to interact with XR device's presentation or tracking capabilities.

-Clicking the button in the previous sample will attempt to acquire an `XRSession` by calling `navigator.xr.requestSession()` method.
-This returns a promise that resolves to an `XRSession` upon success.
-When requesting a session, the capabilities that the returned session must have, including it's XR mode, are passed in via a dictionary.

 ```js
 function beginXRSession() {